Heathen (band): The Evolution of Chaos (2009–2018)

-Empire of the Blind (2019–present)
+Empire of the Blind (2019–2024)

 On January 16, 2019, Heathen announced on their Facebook page that they had begun working on new material for their fourth studio album.

 On February 26, 2020, Heathen uploaded a flyer on their Facebook page, revealing the artwork and Empire of the Blind as the title of their fourth album.
 This flyer was available at the merchandise table during the European Bay Strikes Back tour featuring Testament, Exodus and Death Angel.
 On June 26, 2020, Heathen released "The Blight" as the lead single from Empire of the Blind and announced that the album would be released on September 18.
 Due to the COVID-19 pandemic, the band had not been able to tour in support of Empire of the Blind for nearly two years.
 Heathen toured Europe in June with Toxik, and along with Exodus and Death Angel, they toured there through July and August by supporting Testament on the latter's Titans of Creation tour.
 The band also toured Europe in April 2023 with Overkill and Exhorder, and three bands toured together again in the U.S. in July of that year.
 Heathen was scheduled to open for Metal Church on the Canadian leg of their Congregation of Annihilation tour in March 2024, but the tour was cancelled because of "an ongoing back issue" suffered by Metal Church guitarist Kurdt Vanderhoof.

 Shortly before the release of Empire of the Blind, guitarist Kragen Lum mentioned that Heathen could work on a fifth album in 2021: "Every band on the planet is gonna want a tour next year.
 I think it's going to be a logistical problem in terms of the number of venues and dates and tour buses available and crew available.
 It's gonna be a challenge because everybody's gonna want to go out.
 We're just gonna do the very best that we can, and, and like I said, stay positive and promote the record.
 And if for some reason next year it proves to be a challenge in terms of touring or it's limited, then we're gonna probably start working on another record.
 It takes us long enough; we better start the running now!!"
-The band announced in May 2024 that their new album would be released in 2025.
-Heathen entered the studio in June 2025 to begin recording the album, with production handled by Zeuss (whom the band had also worked with on Empire of the Blind) and drum tracks recorded by Shadows Fall and former Overkill drummer Jason Bittner.